 The library presented its first ever Adult Summer Reading program in 2013!
 We had a total of 43 registrants and 112 book reviews submitted.
 Our 2014 Adult Summer Reading Page is now up and running!
 Check it out to see all the details about this year's program, and check back for next year's info!

 The library's 2013 Photography Contest was themed "New Brunswick: My City."
 Submitted photos were taken between April 8 and June 21; winners were announced at the Exhibit Reception on July 12, 2013.
-View the slideshow showing the winning photos, as well as all submissions, here!
-(You can also see pictures of the reception on our Flickr account, and an article about the reception on the New Brunswick Patch.)
+View the slideshow of all submissions here!
+See pictures of the reception on Flickr.

 The library participated in The Fertile Crescent project in the Fall of 2012.
 Check out our Fertile Crescent web page for more details!